Pre-suspension services in cryonics

-Cryonic suspension is a long-term storage procedure that employs very cold temperatures to preserve a deceased patient.
-It is undertaken in the hope that revival will be possible in the future with the development of advanced technologies.
-Cryonics is supported by many leading scientists, who give it a reasonable chance of success.
+Cryonic suspension is a long-term storage procedure that employs very cold temperatures to preserve a person who has been declared legally dead.
+It is undertaken in the hope that the advancement of medical science will allow revival in the future.

 TRANSPORTATION.
-You are transported to your chosen cryonic storage facility with minimal delay, while the required narrow range of temperature is maintained regardless of the distance to be travelled.
+You are then transported to your chosen cryonic storage facility with minimal delay, while the required narrow range of temperature is maintained with dry ice, regardless of the distance to be travelled.

 In Australia, the biggest problems in optimising a cryonic suspension have always involved remoteness of the patient: both from suitable perfusion expertise and from the cryonic storage facility.
 This can apply if the facility is overseas, or even if it is local.
 Large distances have traditionally meant higher risk because of the delay in achieving stabilisation and the difficulty in maintaining it.
 At CryoPath, we believe that we have innovative solutions to significantly reduce this risk.